madnuttah/unbound-docker/doc/DETAILS.md

 > [!IMPORTANT]
 > The general use of the healthcheck is optional but highly recommended.

 The healthcheck can be enabled and configured quite self-explanatory in your compose file.
-Check out the [`example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) compose files to get you started; each compose file has got the healthcheck included, the most complete example is the one [`We use ourselves`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-madnuttah.yaml).
+Check out the [`example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) compose files to get you started; each compose file has got the healthcheck included, the most complete example is the one [`we use ourselves`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-madnuttah.yaml).
 The same procedure applies for the [`CacheDB (Redis)`](#cachedb-redis) server healthcheck except it has no 'extended' feature in it's own [`healthcheck script`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/healthcheck.sh).

 The default healthcheck _only_ checks for opened Unbound ports using netstat and grep.
 We got asked why we don't include netcat (nc) into the image to _actually_ connect to opened ports, [this](https://www.sciencedirect.com/science/article/abs/pii/B9781597492577000054) is the reason.